th7mo/th7mo.com/ssh-key.md

 keychain ~/.ssh/id_ed25519
 ```

-To automate this process put the command above in your shell initialization file (`~/.bash_profile`, `.profile` or `~/.zshrc`).
+This process can be automated by having this command in the shell initialization file (`~/.bash_profile`, `.profile` or `~/.zshrc`).

-Keychain has benefit of starting ssh-agent if it has not already been started, and can be used to add GPG keys.
+Keychain has the benefit of starting ssh-agent if it has not already been started, and can be used to add GPG keys.

-## Multiple accounts on the same repository hosting service
+## Managing multiple SSH keys

-When you have a personal and work SSH key for the same repository hosting service, you probably need to take more steps to distinct the keys.
+When two or more SSH keys are used, more steps are required to let SSH know which key to use when.

 ### Add both the SSH keys to the ssh-agent